bartbutenaers/node-red-contrib-nodes-memory/README.md

 See the related [discussion](https://discourse.nodered.org/t/analyse-node-red-memory-usage/5668) on the Node-RED forum for more information about this beta version...

 ## Node Usage
+The main purpose of this node is to show the current memory consumption of each selected Node-RED node.
+This should simplify memory analyses, e.g. to track memory leaks.

 The following example flow explains how this node works:

 ![Flow](/images/memory_flow.png)